-In the previous section we showed that our model detects fronts in concordance accordance with physical expectations.
-We further showed that our method generally agrees with the theory of TFP methods, showing further demonstrating that our model predicts physically plausible fronts.
-In this chapter we will now further validate our results and at the same time provide an example of how our proposed method may be applied in a scientific context outside of aside from pure front detection for operational weather forecasts.
+In the previous section we showed that our model detects fronts in accordance with physical expectations.
+We further showed that our method generally agrees with the theory of TFP methods, further demonstrating that our model predicts physically plausible fronts.
+In this chapter we will further validate our results and at the same time provide an example of how our proposed method may be applied in a scientific context aside from pure front detection for operational weather forecasts.
 To do this we evaluate how weather fronts as detected by our network are connected to extreme precipitation.
-Catto and Pfahl (2013) previously conducted such a study We present the results (i) for the occurrence of extreme precipitation if there is already a front (Sect.
+We present the results (i) for the occurrence of extreme precipitation if there is already a front (Sect.
 3.3.2), and (ii) for the presence of a front if an extreme event occurs at a grind point (3.3.4).